noisesocket/spec/noise_socket.md

 Message type **1** is assigned to the primary data channel within the session if the application does not have its own way of identifying separate channels.

+Message type **2** is for setting the maximum allowed packet size and used only in handshake.
+It is 2-byte big-endian 16bit unsigned number.
+If a client does not have intention to reduce the default max packet size, it should respect the server's value (if it exists).
+Otherwise the server should use client's max packet size value.
+**Max packet size value is not allowed to be lower than 128 (bytes)**.
+The packet length header (2 bytes) is not included when calculating max packet size

-A minimal implementation of NoiseSocket supports message types 0 and 1 to provide a TLS-style transparent data link.
+A minimal implementation of NoiseSocket supports message types 0, 1 and 2 to provide a TLS-style transparent data link.
 More complex applications may forbid the use of message type 1 and use their own message types for identifying separate channels of communication.
 Padding must always be supported.

 This format is also used in handshake message payloads if the payload size is non-zero.